23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 I love the bright and vivid colors of this layout!
 And the fact that the creator had plenty of space in every day to add stickers and more visual elements to their planning.

-I love that in the structure of a weekly spread, it allows the creator to have space to plan the week and add cute illustrations.
+I love that the structure of a weekly spread gives the creator space to plan the week and add cute illustrations.

 Another format you can try in your Bullet Journal is a circular weekly spread.
 I must say, functionally, it’s not really that good.
 But it is something fun to play around with and get creative.